 Your Customers Aren’t Viewing Your Content

 Even when they’re following your page and buying your products, that doesn’t mean that they are taking the time to read your blog posts or watch your videos.
 And if they aren’t viewing your content, they’re probably not sharing it either.
 They key to good social media marketing, is having good content.
-Your analytics software can help you hone and refine your content based on which pieces garner the most views.
+Your software can help you hone and refine your content based on which pieces garner the most views.
 Once you learn which bits of content work for your audience, you can better understand what they are likely to view in the future and create more like it.

 Your Customers Aren’t Engaging with Your Social Media

 If your followers aren’t sharing your posts, it means that you haven’t given them content that they deem valuable and want to pass along to their friends.
 If your customers aren’t following, sharing, and commenting on your posts, then your content isn’t engaging enough to pique their interest.
 Good content should elicit conversation and questions.
 If your posts aren’t stirring up some motivation among your followers and current customers, you’ll need to revise the content that you’re producing to engage them.

 You Aren’t Attracting New Customers